JustAGuyCoding/spotlight/readme.md

 ------

 A simple, elegant HTML blog template built on Bootstrap 4.
 Released under the Apache 2.0.
-The template is provided free of charge with no guarantee or warrantee.
+The template is provided free of charge with no guarantee or warranty.

 [TOC]